Seirdy/moac/CONTRIBUTING.md

 If you want live test feedback while hacking and find the tests to be too slow (they typically take under 3s by default on my low-end notebook), set the environment variable `LOOPS` to something below `64`; running `make test-quick` will set it to `10`.
 Test-cases for password generation run multiple times because of the non-determinism inherent to random password generation.
 Tests are a bit slow since `GenPW()`'s tests have thousands of test-cases generated from lists of possible parameters.

 If you notice that a change causes a big slowdown in `make test`, run `make test-prof` to generate a `cpu.prof` file.
 Inspect that file with `go tool pprof cpu.prof`.

+`make test-san` will run two very slow tests: one with race-condition detection, the second with the memory sanitizer.
+This requires Clang to be installed with a complete compiler-rt.

 Other ways to help
 ------------------